ttnhan227/Tenvora/README.md

 VeriSpend accepts providers that implement the OpenAI-compatible chat-completions request and response format.
 The chat model must support text; receipt extraction requires a model that also accepts image input.

-For local development, store the provider configuration once with .NET user secrets:
+For local development, the simplest option is to place the provider settings in the ignored `server/appsettings.Development.json` file.
+User secrets remain available for developers who prefer keeping credentials completely outside the project directory:

 ```powershell
 dotnet user-secrets set "AiProvider:Name" "Mistral" --project server